kfwebmaster/webshop_report/README.md

 by default, the script generates report for the last month using prefix `wp_`

-the command below generates report for august 2021 for site 2 in multisite WP
+the command below generates report for august 2021 for site 2 in a multisite WP

 ```
 report.pl -month=8 -year=2021 -prefix=wp_2_
 ```

+## other

+the Dotenv module on cpan is not used because it does not work on windows